Revised September 16, 2018

 I hesitate to try to answer this.
 It is not easy to turn unwanted coins into good money, and it can be a slow process taking months.
 There is no simple answer (Sorry!).

 First of all, do not clean your coins in any way.
 Do not rub them, shine them, wash them, polish them, or "just clean them up a bit."
-Leave then as they are.
+Leave them as they are.
 Cleaning ruins their value.

 Further down this page I will suggest you consider selling your coins on eBay.
 Coins sold with eBay usually bring about the right price if they have a good image of both sides.